Transform complex data into beautiful, compelling stories that inspire action

 Theory and best practices are essential, but seeing data visualization in action truly highlights its power.
 This section explores real-world case studies where impactful data visualizations have led to significant insights, driven decisions, or communicated complex information effectively.
-The ability to create such visualizations is becoming critical in many fields, including understanding Digital Identity and Self-Sovereign Identity (SSI) systems.

 Challenge: During a cholera outbreak in London, the prevailing theory was that the disease spread through miasma (bad air).